-65. The owner of the Project land will enter into a Head Lease with TFS Leasing Pty Ltd, as the Lessee, in respect of land required for the Project.
+65. The owner (the Responsible Entity or an unrelated entity) of the Project land will enter into a Head Lease with TFS Leasing Pty Ltd, as the Lessee, in respect of land required for the Project.

-66. The Lessee must use the land only for the commercial silviculture of the Indian Sandalwood Trees (clause 5.2 and item 6 of the Schedule).
+66. The Lessee must use the land only for the commercial silviculture of Indian Sandalwood Trees (clause 5.2 and item 6 of the Schedule).

-67. The Lessee will sub-lease the land to Growers in the Project.
-The sub-lease must be entered into in the form of a Lease and Management Agreement and as provided in Schedule 1 of the Constitution.
+67. The Lessee will sub-lease the land or any part of the land to Growers in the Project, for the purpose of commercial silviculture of Indian Sandalwood Trees.
+The Sub-Lease must be entered into in the form of a Lease and Management Agreement on the same or substantially identical terms as set out in Schedule 1 of the Constitution (clause 9.1).